-Table 9-5 Auto Image Replication jobs in the Activity Monitor (continued) Job type Description Import The job that imports a backup copy into the target master domain displays in the Act an Import job.
-An Import job can import multiple copies in one instance.
-The detaile Import job contains a list of processed backup IDs and a list of failed backup IDs.
-Note that a successful replication does not confirm that the image was imported at the ta If the data classifications are not the same in both domains, the Import job fails and Net not attempt to import the image again.
-The image is expired and de (Domain 1) does not track fa eleted during an Image Cleanup job.
-Note that the originating domain ailed imports.
+Table 9-5 Auto Image Replication jobs in the Activity Monitor (continued) Job type Description Import an Import job.
+An Impor ckup copy into the target primary domain displays in the Activity Monitor as t job can import multiple copies in one instance.
+The detailed status for an of processed backup IDs and a list of failed backup IDs.
+Note that a successful replication does not confirm that the image was imported at the target primar If the data classifications are not the same in both domains, the Import job fails and NetBackup doe not attempt to import the image again.
+Failed Import jobs fail wi primary server. th a status 191 and appear in the Problems report when run on the target The image is expired and (Domain 1) does not trac I deleted during an Image Cleanup job.
+Note that the originating domain k failed imports.